minguezalba/Stress_Detection/README.md

 From raw files in VOCE database you will need to follow some steps in order to have usefull data.
 You will find the scripts in "Procesado BBDD" folder.
 * Use script_rename.bat file to rename negative IDs so all of them are positive numbers
-* Use analisis_archivos.m to analysis how much data is available (wav files, sensor files...) for each ID
+* Use analisis_archivos.m to analyze how much data is available (wav files, sensor files...) for each ID
 * Extract Heart Rate values from sensors xml files with analisis.xml function.
 Check both Zts and Zecg values are similar with ejemplos_Zecg_Zts.m script.
-* Select the files you will use based on mean and standar deviation from ejemplos_pre_baseline.m script.
+* Select the files you will use based on mean and standard deviation from ejemplos_pre_baseline.m script.
 * Extract the heart rate values you will use to generate labels with crear_Zecg.m script.

 ### 2. Feature Extraction with MATLAB
 In this stage we will need Heart Rate values from sensors files and their corresponding speech wav files.
-We will extract some basic features and their statistics with some tools like MIRtoolbox and VOICEBOX for MATLAB.
+We will extract some basic features and their statistics with tools like MIRtoolbox and VOICEBOX for MATLAB.
 We will also create the corresponding labels (1 = stress, 0 = no stress) for each segment from the audio file based on the Heart Rate values.

 * You just need to run main.m script in Matlab and you will get feature matrix and labels for each ID.